-Editorial: 'Clean Slate' is a good way to start 2018
+Editorial: 'Clean Slate' is a good way to start 2019

 This new law doesn’t just hold people accountable for what they have done wrong.
 It holds them to account for what they have done right, and expects them to live up to that, not to live down to their past failings.

 Maybe we can look at this law, and the criminal justice reform at the federal level, and expect the same level of accountability from our leaders.
-Maybe the Clean Slate can not just be about sealing records of crimes, but a way to say “Nothing matters but doing the right thing going forward.”
+Maybe the Clean Slate can be not just about sealing records of crimes, but a way to say “Nothing matters but doing the right thing going forward.”

 That seems like a great way to start a new year.